enspiral/handbook/guides/onboarding.md

 # Onboarding

 The 2022 changes to Enspiral structure (removing the two-tier membership and introducing nodes) transformed how we onboard people into the Network.

-- [ ] connect with onboarding WG to add info
-- [ ] check if Loomio post still relevant
+It is now the responsibility of [nodes](/nodes/README.md) to onboard new members.

 Before joining Enspiral we invite you to **read [Enspiral Guide for Newcomers](guides/newcomers.md) compiled by Nick, providing excellent starting point into your Enspiral experience.**